OrtixPvP-Development/OrtixHub/README.md

 # OrtixHub

 ##### OrtixHub is a simple spigot plugin that allows you to create a hub server.
 This just has the basics and it was meant to be the hubcore of Ortix Network.
 They apparently changed their mind, so this is now abandoned.
+Since the owners of OrtixPvP resigned, they cannot claim this projects as theirs, they have to follow the TOS just like everyone else.

 ### Features